glassfish/docker/nightly/README.md

         asadmin> start-domain

-If you want to change the password, ensure domain is stopped, then run do:
+If you want to change the password, ensure domain is stopped by calling **stop-domain**, then do:

         asadmin> change-admin-password

-You can then exit and commit the container to an image with the changed password.
+You can then exit and commit the container with the changed password to a newly named image.
+You can also use the source [Dockerfile](https://github.com/glassfish/docker/blob/master/nightly/Dockerfile) and extend from there.

 To access the GlassFish Console, go to [http://localhost:4848/](http://localhost:4848/) to log into GF console using admin/glassfish.
+If you did not bind port 4848 to your host, find the container IP and access **http://<container-ip>:4848**.